danieljlepiscopo/ccna-homelab/README.md

 - ACLs (Standard, Extended) and Security Services
 - CDP and LLDP Configured
 - Network Address Translation (Static, Dynamic, PAT)
+- Understanding of Quality of Server (QoS)
+- First Hop Redundancy Protocols (HSRP, VRRP, and GLBP)
+- Network Monitoring with SNMP, NTP, and Syslog

 ## How to Use This Repo
 1. Clone the repository: